pravega/pravega/documentation/src/docs/controller-service.md

 ### Watermarks

 Controller instantiates periodic background jobs for computing watermarks for streams for which writers are regularly reporting the times and positions.
 The watermark computation for different streams is distributed across multiple controller instances using the bucket service.
 Controller service receives request to record positions and times reported by event stream writers using the note time api and stores them in the metadata table.
 Then the controller instance which is the owner for the bucket where the stream resides runs the watermark computation workflow periodically (every 10 seconds).
 The writer marks (position and time) are retrieved from the store, consolidated and reduced into a watermark artifact.
 A watermark is a datastructure that contains a streamcut which is the upper bound on positions reported by all writers.
 It also contains max and min bounds on the times reported by different writers.
 The watermarks are emitted into a special revisioned stream which is created along with the user stream.
 The lifecycle of this stream is closely bound to the user stream and its created and deleted along with user streams.

+## KVT Operations

+Just as for streams, controller also runs all control plane operations for Key Value tables.
+This includes provisoning, sealing and deleting key value tables.
+These operations are also performed on the asynchronous event processing framework.
+A dedicated instance of EventProcessor is brought up for processing KV table requests which uses a new internal table-request-stream.
+Requests on this stream are distributed across different controller instances using kv table name as the routing key and each partition is spread across different controller instances.

+### Create KVTable

+Create KVTable is modeled as a task on the event processor.
+When a request from user is received, a new event is posted into kvt-request-stream and picked asynchronously for  processing.
+As part of create KV table, the task creates the number of table segments specified in the KeyValueTablesConfiguration.numberOfPartitions and sets the state of the table as Active.

+### Delete KVTable
+Delete KVTable is also modeled as a task on the event processor.
+When a request from user to delete the KV table is received, a new event is posted into kvt-request-stream and picked asynchronously for processing.
+As part of delete KV table, the task removes all table segments and all metadata that was created for the KV table.

 ##  Cluster Management